kube-logging/kube-logging.github.io/content/docs/examples/multitenancy.md

 ---
-title: Namespace-based multitenancy
+title: Nodegroup-based multitenancy
 weight: 600
 ---

-Namespace-based multitenancy allows you have multiple tenants (for example, different developer teams) on the same cluster who can configure their own logging resources within their assigned namespaces.
+Nodegroup-based multitenancy allows you to have multiple tenants (for example, different developer teams or customer environments) on the same cluster who can configure their own logging resources within their assigned namespaces residing on different node groups.

-- These resources are separate from the resources of the other tenants, and
+These resources are isolated from the resources of the other tenants so the configuration issues and performance characteristics of one tenant doesn't affect the others.
-- the configuration checks of Logging operator ensure that errors in the resources of a namespace don't affect other tenants.
-For example, an error cannot bring down the logging of the entire cluster.

 ## Sample setup